Living Learning Communities

 The Global House provides students of different nationalities and diverse cultures with the opportunity to live and learn together in a community of mutual respect, understanding, and international friendship.
 The House consists of seven undergraduate students with an interest in intercultural competency and awareness.

-Students are welcome to apply as an individual or in a roommate group of 2 people.
-Please note that acceptance to the Global House is not guaranteed for roommate groups and applications will be considered on an individual basis.
+Students are welcome to apply as an individual or in a roommate group of two people.
+Please note that acceptance to the Global House is not guaranteed for roommate groups, and applications will be considered on an individual basis.

 *You do not need to be an international student to apply for the Global House*